michaliskambi/ntfs-cp-recursive/README.md

 This is a tool to recursively copy a directory from an NTFS partition.
 "Recursively" means it is copied with contents (including files and subdirectories, up to a specified depth).

-This tool uses `ntfsls` and `ntfscat` utilities from `ntfs-3g`.
-The underlying `ntfs-3g` tools allow to work on an NTFS partition without mounting it.
-They are particularly useful when you cannot mount the partition, because the hard disk is badly damaged.
-In such case, the `ntfs-3g` tools allow to extract at least *some* files from the partition.
+Under the hood, this tool uses `ntfsls` and `ntfscat` utilities from `ntfs-3g`.
+These underlying `ntfs-3g` utilities work on an NTFS partition without mounting it.
+This is useful when you cannot mount the partition, e.g. because the hard disk is physically damaged.
+In such case, the `ntfs-3g` tools may still allow to extract at least *some* files from the partition.

 ## Usage